 These animated video assemblies include a range of guest speakers, reflections and prayers, and will be the perfect resource to use with your students to help them think about and reflect on the theme of family love.

-We encourage all schools to use the assemblies around and after June 22-26 to celebrate family.
 For more information, please contact me, Joanne White (firstname.lastname@example.org), so that I can help you in any way that I can.